Negotiations

 As Fisher and Ury outlined, principled negotiation emphasises separating people from the problem, focusing on interests rather than positions, generating options for mutual gain, and using objective criteria to evaluate options.
 This approach seeks to create win-win situations and is particularly effective in complex negotiations where relationships are meaningful.

-Psychological and cultural dimensions of negotiation
+Psychological and cultural dimensions of negotiations

 Negotiation is not only a rational process but also a deeply psychological one.
 Understanding the psychological dynamics at play can enhance negotiation effectiveness.